syntax-syndicate/beeai-platform/CONTRIBUTING.md

 It's desirable to run and debug (i.e. in an IDE) individual components against the full stack (PostgreSQL, OpenTelemetry, Arize Phoenix, ...).
 For this, we include [Telepresence](https://telepresence.io/) which allows rewiring a Kubernetes container to your local machine.
+(Note that `sshfs` is not needed, since we don't use it in this setup.)

 ```sh
 mise run beeai-server:dev:start